chh456/ines_cluster/starting_the_cluster.md

 The cluster is simply started with connecting the electric cable to the main socket.
 The manufacturer's proprietary software will power every single module, do some self tests and then restarts them.
 You can find a more detailed overview in the manufacturer's manual.
 In theory every module should be booted within minutes.
-In the practical environment however a lot of modules won't boot properly because of [https://github.com/raspberrypi/firmware/issues/862](problems with the firmware) and issues with the TFTP or DHCP server.
+In the practical environment however a lot of modules won't boot properly because of [problems with the firmware](https://github.com/raspberrypi/firmware/issues/862) and issues with the TFTP or DHCP server.
 Usually traffic on the network interfaces and/or rebooting single modules will solve these issues.
 For that you can use the provided python and bash script either in workstation or server context.